TungChintao/APM/README.md

-# APM
+# [NeurIPS 2024] Lightweight Frequency Masker for Cross-Domain Few-Shot Semantic Segmentation
-[NeurIPS 2024] Lightweight Frequency Masker for Cross-Domain Few-Shot Semantic Segmentation
+Code will be realase later...